4 min read

 Generally, you may transfer your existing NCB to another vehicle.
 However, if you change insurance provider before the end of the year, you will not be eligible for the No-Claim Bonus for that particular year.

-If you are looking to transfer your NCB to another car without changing providers, you can contact your insurance company or agent and ask for the details of the process.
-Some companies may include your confirmation of no raised claims in the renewal statement for your motor insurance.
+If you are looking to transfer your NCB to another person without changing providers, you can contact your insurance company or agent and ask for the details of the process.
+Some companies may include your confirmation of no raised claims in the car insurance renewal statement for your motor insurance.
 You can provide the same during the transfer as proof of zero-raised claims.
 The only requirement is that you need to be the policyholder of both the insured car at the point of NCB transfer.

 If you have been using the same insurance company for a long time, you can still buy from a new provider and get NCB.
 However, verification from your insurer will be required.

 To relocate the NCB from the current insuring firm, the primary car owner must file Forms 29 and 30 – together with a statement explaining the application.
-The insurance company would be required to provide an NCB certificate that is effective for three years.
+The motor insurance company would be required to provide an NCB certificate that is effective for three years.
 This document must be shown to the new insurance firm that will be covering your car.
 When purchasing auto insurance digitally, the certificate is not necessary; instead, a statement from the policyholder is sufficient.

 Under no circumstances should the policyholder conceal any information, such as raised claims- the new insurance provider will undoubtedly verify the information provided by the prior insurance company.